Count the Kicks App

 Count the Kicks is an easy, free, reliable way for expectant parents to monitor their baby’s well-being in the third trimester in addition to regular prenatal visits.
 After a few sessions on the app, you will start to notice an average amount of time it takes your baby to get to 10 movements.

 It’s important to count every day in the third trimester.
 If you notice a change in the strength of your baby’s movements or how long it takes your baby to get to 10 movements, call your healthcare provider right away.

-- Available in 16 languages: Amharic, Arabic, Burmese, Mandarin Chinese, Dari, English, French, Haitian-Creole, Hebrew, Hindi, Marshallese, Portuguese, Russian, Spanish, Swahili, and Vietnamese.
+- Available in 20+ languages: Amharic, Arabic, Burmese, Mandarin Chinese, Dari, English, French, Haitian-Creole, Hebrew, Hindi, Kinyarwanda, Lingala, Marshallese, Mongolian, Nepali, Portuguese, Russian, Somali, Spanish, Swahili, and Vietnamese.

 - Ability to count for single babies or twins.

 - Strength feature asks app users to rate the strength of their baby’s movements on a scale of 1 to 5, with 1 being “fluttery” and 5 being “fierce.”

 - App empowers expectant parents get to know what’s normal for their baby by tracking movement and strength daily in the third trimester.

 - Ability to download and send kick counting data directly from the app.

 - Push notifications to remind users to count kicks, with reminders set for 24/48/72 hours and one week since last kick session.